keirans/keirans.github.io/posts/Sitecore_on_AWS/index.md

 As such, you need to take all of the Sitecore web deploy packages from the installation media, unpack them and remove all the offending SQL statements and re-zip them.

-This is covered well at the following Sitecore blog post [Deploying Sitecore 9 in AWS RDS](https://jeroen-de-groot.com/2018/07/19/deploying-sitecore-9-in-aws-rds/) and you will have to repeat it for all the web deploy packages you use that contain the SQL logic.
+This is covered well at the following Sitecore blog post [Deploying Sitecore 9 in AWS RDS](https://jeroen-de-groot.com/2018/07/19/deploying-sitecore-9-in-aws-rds/) and you will have to repeat it for all the web deploy packages you use that contain the offending SQL logic.

 ### Deploying your RDS Database with AWS Cloudformation

 Now that we have removed the offending SQL from the installation media, we need to configure the required settings the SQL was trying to implement the RDS sanctioned way, using the DBParameterGroup.

-In the below cloudformation example, you can see the RDS Database created and associated with the DBParameterGroup suitable for Sitecore with "contained database authentication" set accordingly.
+In the below cloudformation example, you can see the RDS Database is created and associated with the DBParameterGroup suitable for Sitecore with "contained database authentication" set accordingly.

 Once this is in place, Sitecore will install accordingly.